DomenicoColandrea86/sweet-feet/README.md

 # #sweet-feet
-A cross platform (iOS and Android) mobile app running on a serverless architecture
+A cross platform mobile app running on a serverless architecture, providing comprehensive study guides for podiatry board exams

 ## Technologies